michaelthielemans/Second-Brain/Windows Server AD DS/Active directory replication.md

 #ActiveDirectory
 # Replication between DC’s in 1 site

-•Every hour 1 DC will contact the others to ASK for changes (PULL REPLICATION)
+- Every hour 1 DC will contact the others to ASK for changes (PULL REPLICATION)
-•Every 5 minutes 1 DC will NOTIFY the other DC’s of the changes in its database (PUSH REPLICATION) If the amount of updates is large it can happen that the DC sends a notify faster than 5 minutes.
+- Every 5 minutes 1 DC will NOTIFY the other DC’s of the changes in its database (PUSH REPLICATION)
+- If the amount of updates is large it can happen that the DC sends a notify faster than 5 minutes.
-•The protocol for replication is RPC (remote procedure calls)
+- The protocol for replication is RPC (remote procedure calls) RPC works with dynamic ports.
+Is not firewall friendly
-	RPC works with dynamic ports.
-Is not firewall friendly •Replication can happen every moment of the day (no schedule) It is not possible to configure a schedule
+- Replication can happen every moment of the day (no schedule) It is not possible to configure a schedule
 # AD replication between DCs of OTHER sites

 - Every 3 hours dc will contact the others to ask for changes (pull request)
-- **The DC has 1 hour to continue replication.
+- The DC has 1 hour to continue replication.
-- There is no notify -> no push replication
+- There is no notify -> no push replication only pull
-- Protocol for replication = IP   => firewall friendly
+- Protocol for replication = IP with fixed port  => firewall friendly
-- can happen day and night, as long as the dc waits for 2 hours before a new pull attempt is started.
+- Can happen day and night, as long as the dc waits for 2 hours before a new pull attempt is started.
 Time frames can be configure.

 # KCC -Knowledge Consistency Checker- service

-the KCC service task is to create the 'automatically generated' connection object.
+The KCC service task is to create the 'automatically generated' connection object.
 Based of the structure of your sites it will auto configure.

-There is a service(KCC= knowledge consistency checker) that checks every 15 min the site structure and configure automatically the best configuration
+KCC checks every 15 min the site structure and configure automatically the best configuration

 You can manually trigger the KCC,  right-click NTDS settings -> all tasks -> check replication topology